-13. SEGMENTED INFORMATION
+11. SEGMENTED INFORMATION

-Management determined that the Company has two reportable operating segments, being the development and commercialization of its clean energy technology in Canada and Europe and the acquisition, exploration, development and production of oil and gas reserves in Canada and the United States.
+Management determined that the Company has two reportable operating segments, being the development and commercialization of its clean energy technology in Canada and Europe and the discontinued oil and gas operations in Canada and the United States.
 Corporate includes the Company's head office, general corporate administration and activity and intercompany eliminations.
 Determination of the operating segment was based on the level of financial reporting to the Company's chief decision makers.
-For the year ended December 31, 2021 all revenues were derived from operations in Canada.
-At December 31, 2021, \$2,026,833 of non-current assets were located in Canada and \$128,268 of non-current assets were in Europe (December 31, 2020 - all revenues were derived from operations in Canada and all non-current assets were located in Canada).
+At December 31, 2022, \$2,084,351 of non-current assets were located in Canada and \$121,548 of non-current assets were in Europe (December 31, 2021 - \$2,069,265 of non-current assets were in Europe).